sm3131/weather-dashboard/README.md

 - The third text field requests the country where the city is located
 - The search function is fairly robust and will typically return US cities without entering the state and country, but if you are looking for a city that is also found in other states you will want to specify the state in this case
 - The country field is more useful for searching international cities
-- After entering all of the input city search information, you will click the search button to then get your weather data
+- After entering all of the location search information, you will click the search button to then get your weather data
 - Once the data has been fetched and is returned, there will be two main displays on the page one for the current weather and another section for the five day forecast
-- The current weather contains the current temperature, the daily high temp, the daily low temp, the wind speed, humidity, and the UV index
+- The current weather contains the current temperature, the daily high temp, the daily low temp, wind speed, humidity, and the UV index
 - The five day forecast provides weather data for the upcoming five days which includes the high temp, low temp, wind speed, and humidity
 - There are also icons provided next to or underneath the date for that day to indicate the weather conditions (i.e. sunny, cloudy, rain, snow, etc.)
 - The app also stores all recent searches up to 8 at a time on the page under the search input fields